dominicjbroadbent/dominicjbroadbent.github.io/_pages/cv.md

 ## Education

-**PhD Computational Statistics and Data Science, Compass CDT, University of Bristol, School of Mathematics.
+**PhD, Computational Statistics and Data Science, Compass CDT, University of Bristol, School of Mathematics.
 (2021 - 2026)**

 - 1st year MRes in statistical methods and computing (85% average),
 - Co-organiser for the 1st and 2nd annual Compass conference.